cleararch/pacm/README.md

 # pacm
-A high-level package manager based on pacman for Linux.
+A high-level package manager based on pacman.